lenihan/tron/README.md

 ### Copy files

 Use `configure_file` to copy files.
 The copy happens during CMake build file generation.
-See `src\sandbox\QTreeView` for an example.
+See `src/sandbox/QTreeView` for an example.

 ### Qt CMake